-Today I will be discussing the definition, applications, diagram, machine, working, advantages and disadvantages of tungsten inert gas (TIG) welding.
+Today I will be discussing the definition, applications, diagram, machine, working, advantages, and disadvantages of tungsten inert gas (TIG) welding.
 You’ll also know the difference between TIG and MIG welding.

-Read more: Understanding stud welding
+Read more: Understanding electro slag welding (ESW)

 Contents